thradams/cake/removing_phase_2.md

 //A will expand to B C instead of BC
 ```
 But I don't think we can find intentional samples like this.
+Maybe the preprocessor can have a warning for this.